A/N: This is for so many people, but specifically AGirloftheSouth for the John stuff.

 He came back downstairs from the empty spare room and took off his own shoes before heading into the bedroom to change.

 It felt strange to be home so early in the afternoon on a weekday with a legitimate reason.
-The water had been unintentionally shut off to the building in which his clinic was housed due to roadwork that had damaged some pipes and caused some minor flooding.
-Since they couldn't work without water, they had closed early.
+The water had been unintentionally shut off to the building in which the surgery was housed due to roadwork that had damaged some pipes and caused some minor flooding.
+Since they couldn't work without water, they'd closed early.
 John appreciated it – although he would have appreciated it more had Sherlock been at home to enjoy it with him.

 Well, he'd change then text his errant husband to find out where he was.
 The promise of mid-afternoon sex would probably be enough to bring him back unless he was on a case.

 John grinned to himself as he went into the bedroom and then stopped in mild surprise.
 The window accessing the fire escape was wide open, the curtains that framed it stirring lightly in the faint late July breeze.
-They hadn't put in the window AC unit yet because it hadn't been hot enough, and the air outside was warm but the movement kept it fresh and pleasant.
+The air outside was warm, but the movement kept it fresh and pleasant.

-John frowned though, because the screen had been carefully removed and set against the wall.
-He looked at it a moment, then crossed the room and leaned out, looking down and then up before pulling his head back in and glancing around.
+John frowned at the screen had been carefully removed and set against the wall.
+He studied it a moment, then crossed the room and leaned out, glancing down and then up before pulling his head back in and glancing around.
 Nothing seemed missing, and if someone had broken in, they'd done a very neat job of it.
-Part of his mind leapt automatically to the idea that Sherlock had been kidnapped but the army trained part dismissed that conclusion almost as soon as it was formed – Sherlock was stronger than he looked and getting a six-foot-two man out of a window and down a fire escape unnoticed would be difficult, especially if he were struggling.
+Part of his mind leapt automatically to the idea that Sherlock had been kidnapped, but the army trained part dismissed that conclusion almost as soon as it was formed – Sherlock was stronger than he looked and getting a six-foot-two man out of a window and down a fire escape unnoticed would be difficult, especially if he were struggling.
 Even if he'd been unconscious, manoeuvring him would have been extremely awkward.
 And there were no signs of any struggle anywhere in the flat.
 Sherlock would have put up a fight if someone had tried to snatch him.

 The logical explanation was that he had taken himself out onto the fire escape and since nothing was burning or even smoking in the flat, John suspected this wasn't because of an actual emergency.
 The doctor stuck his head out again; Sherlock wasn't down below, so he was probably on the roof.

 John took his time, wondering where Sherlock had stashed himself.
-The roof was flat but not built for being used and it was a general mess of pipes that had to ventilate out of the top of the building, the chimneys from the three flats and probably various pigeons.
-In fact, a pigeon sat on the parapet, eyeing John in its mad little bird way and refused to fly away when he got close.
+The roof was flat but not built for use, and it was a general mess of pipes that had to ventilate out of the top of the building, the chimneys from the three flats and probably various pigeons.
+In fact, a pigeon sat on the parapet, eyeing John in its mad little bird way, and refused to fly away when he got close.
 City birds, too used to humans.